There are two things you need to know about rats;

 What is a cavity wall?

 A cavity is a gap between the two skins of brickwork.
-The gap exists to ensure water is not transferred from outside the house to inside.
+The gap ensures water is not transferred from outside the house to inside.

 The outer layer of bricks absorbs the water, and as it passes through, the water drops to the ground and not into the house.

 How Rats Get in the Cavity Wall – 5 Common Ways

 1. Roof Edges

-This is a widespread way for rats to get in your cavity walls, especially if you have overhanging trees next to your property.
+This is a widespread way for rats to get into your cavity walls, especially if you have overhanging trees next to your property.

-Rats can easily climb trees, and as soon as they get onto your home, they will look for a weakness to exploit to gain entry.
+Rats can easily climb trees, and as soon as they enter your home, they will look for a weakness to exploit to gain entry.

-The joint between your roof and walls is likely to have some gaps that are big enough to fit a rat in.
+The joint between your roof and walls is likely to have big gaps to fit a rat in.
 There is good news.
-It is easy to avoid this by ensuring there are no hanging trees on your property and ensure there are no other ways a rat can access the top of your house.
+It is easy to avoid this by ensuring no hanging trees on your property and ensuring there are no other ways a rat can access the top of your house.

 2. Venting Systems

 Venting systems will pass through the brickwork of your home, and if they are not installed correctly, they could leave gaps that rats can easily use.

 You will need to check the venting system for any potential flaws in the installation.
 If you find any, it is an excellent idea to close them.
 It will help stop rats from getting into your cavity walls and help keep your home warm in the winter!

 3. Weakness in Masonry

 Over time, the mortar between bricks becomes weak and will crumble away.

 Gaps between bricks offer a rat the opportunity to enter your house and set up a home in your cavity wall.

-You must regularly assess your home for weak mortar and call in an expert to re-point for you to ensure any rats cannot get in.
+You must regularly assess your home for weak mortar and call in an expert to re-point to ensure any rats cannot get in.

 4. Air Conditioning